Myelin is critical for optimal brain function and mental health.

 My free Grocery Shopping Guide for Optimal Brain Health contains a bunch of healthy low-inflammatory foods that you can eat on a regular basis.

-A number of different B vitamins can help your body regenerate myelin.
+A number of different B vitamins can increase myelin and help your body regenerate myelin.

 Vitamin B12 plays a key role in the generation and function of myelin.